 Building a Sustainable Future

-Climate change, and what we can do to reduce it, have been big news recently.
+As eco friendly architects we are always aware about climate change, and what we can do to reduce it – this has also been big news recently.
 Following mass protests in London by Extinction Rebellion, and passionate speeches from the remarkable young campaigner, Greta Thunberg, the UK parliament voted to declare an environmental and climate emergency.

 More importantly, they also agreed to a target of ‘net zero’ carbon emissions by 2050.
 This is an extension of their original target of an 80% reduction compared to 1990 levels.
 Britain is the first country to commit to such an ambitious target, with the Prime Minister saying that the UK has to “lead the world to a cleaner, greener form of growth”.

 One of the areas where we can make significant improvements is in the buildings we create.
 Dr Shaun Fitzgerald, director of the Royal Institute, says that “the prize for improving the efficiency of buildings is significant”.
 Unfortunately, as Phil Taylor, Head of Engineering at Newcastle University explains, we have “unambitious building regulations” when it comes to sustainable materials and energy efficient homes.

 But this does not mean that we cannot, or should not, strive to build better, more environmentally friendly homes, whatever the current regulations.
 As Emma Howard Boyd, Chair of the Environment Agency says: “our individual actions count too, no matter how small.
 We have no option but to do this and we all have a part to play”.

 Energy efficient buildings